Chris Brown’s Ex Ammika Harris Posts Multiple Flat Stomach Photos After Months Of Pregnancy Speculation

 “Beautiful girl #throwback,” another follower chimed in.

 In another photo two days later, Harris shared that she was recovering from the flu.
-She then took another opportunity to show off her flat stomach while wearing a black tank top and a light denim jacket.
-She is rocking a makeup-free face as she holds up a peace sign and has her hair in a high bun.
+She took another opportunity to show off her flat stomach while wearing a black tank top and a light denim jacket.
+She was rocking a makeup-free face as she held up a peace sign with her hair styled a high bun.

-At the time of writing, the casual photo of Harris received more than 30,000 likes.
-The photo also received more than 300 comments from her followers.
+At the time of this writing, the casual photo of Harris received just over 30,000 likes in addition to over 300 comments from her followers.

 “Look at that tummy,” one follower said.